prometheusresearch/rios/docs/source/sms_interaction_specification.rst

 Overview
 ========
-A PRISMH SMS Interaction Configuration is a standard means to augment an Instrument Definition with additional configuration and meta-data that allows the Instrument to be administered via an SMS text message-based application.
+A PRISMH SMS Interaction Configuration is a standard means to augment an :doc:`Instrument Definition </instrument_specification>` with additional configuration and meta-data that allows the Instrument to be administered via an SMS text message-based application.

 Format